jessecurry/keylime-legacy/README.markdown

-*Please note: keylime is in the early stages of development and may change if you develop anything that depends on the current interfaces it would be a good idea to fork.
+*Please note: keylime is in the early stages of development and may change.
+If you develop anything that depends on the current interfaces it would be a good idea to fork.
 Once things have settled I'll remove this notice.*

 Static Library Installation (XCode4)
 ====================================